tsileo/blobstash/README.md

 A set of backup tools designed to provides a "time machine" like experience:

-- a database (content-addressable store + data structure server)
+- a database (content-addressed store + data structure server)
 - a backup scheduler (cron/anacron like)
 - a read-only FUSE file system
 - a command-line client